In the guide below, we discuss the world’s coal resources and reserves.

 Some countries have already pivoted to other energy sources as a greater share of their energy mix in place of coal

-It’s possible that globally there can be enough natural gas being produced to meet demand, but individual countries can experience supply deficits for a range of reasons.
+It’s possible that globally there can be enough coal being produced to meet demand, but individual countries can experience supply deficits for a range of reasons.

-So, access to adequate natural gas supplies can differ based on geography/different countries.
+So, access to coal can differ based on geography.

 Why We Might Never Run Out Of Some Mined Resources